ianuj03/Bluetooth_appliances/README.md

 IN1- Connect to any digital PIN except PIN-0.
 (Trigger pin for Relay)

 NO- Connect this to appliance from the switch board;
-COM- Connect this to live wire; and
+COM- Connect this to the Live wire; and
 NC- No connection leave it open.
 ```